 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the value of the initial and subsequent donor gift amounts.
 When such endowment deficits exist, they are classified as a reduction of unrestricted net assets.
-Deficits of this nature reported in unrestricted net assets were \$64,000 and \$6,000 as of June 30, 2016 and 2015, respectively.
+Deficits of this nature reported in unrestricted net assets were \$64,000 as of June 30, 2016.
 These deficits resulted from unfavorable market fluctuations that occurred after the investment of new permanently restricted contributions or other endowment additions.
+There were no such deficits as of June 30, 2017.